mbates/bates-solutions-example/README.md

 ## Forking

-If you want to use this to start your own project, you'll also need to fork the accompanying repo https://github.com/mbates/bates-solutions-example-common
+If you want to use this to start your own project, you'll also need to fork the accompanying repos https://github.com/mbates/bates-solutions-common & https://github.com/mbates/bates-solutions-example-common

 Once forked, update the npm and docker hub account names throughout the 2 codebases, replacing: